jmannisto/Multi-Label-Image-Classification/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── external       <- Data from third party sources. (not saved in github) │   ├── interim        <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump. (not saved in github) │
-    │
     ├── docs                <- A default Sphinx project; see sphinx-doc.org for details
     |   |